Best tool for X · Sales outreach

 Entry-mode clarity

-When to use compare-first vs route-first for outreach
+When to use compare entry vs route entry for outreach

-- Use compare-first: you are searching “best AI outreach tool,” evaluating stack options, or unsure between starter/balanced/premium lane.
+- Use compare entry: you are searching “best AI outreach tool,” evaluating stack options, or unsure between starter/balanced/assisted path.

-- Use route-first: you already selected a lane and need execution.
+- Use route entry: you already selected a path and need execution.
 Jump to outreach route.

 - Use hub-first: blocker spans multiple stages (lead quality + outreach + follow-up).
 Start at AI-for-Sales hub.